Navigating to Success

 Navigating through unfamiliar waters became a daily task, complicated by the differing opinions and desires of various constituents.
 These uncertain and sometimes treacherous circumstances created challenges for even the most seasoned among us.
 A steady hand on the rudder was absolutely required, and that’s exactly what our district’s board provided.

 Our trustees came through when we needed them most this year, charting a course that protected our most vulnerable, while ensuring that academic progress could continue for all students.
 It was a daunting situation, but they navigated to success with unerring determination.

 Board service is a volunteer effort, accepted by only a few in the community.
 It is a tough job with no salary.
 It is a critically important job that requires an election and then mandated training.
 It is a responsibility that takes time, a mature outlook, and careful decision-making.

 School board members are the largest group of elected officials in the state, numbering more than 7,000 statewide.
 They are farmers, doctors, business owners, retirees, and young professionals.
 They are people you see in the store, at the game, and in your neighborhood.
 They are often overlooked, but their contributions cannot be overstated.
 They are shaping tomorrow.

-Take a moment to recognize our local trustees.
-Take a moment to honor the work they are doing to help our students blast off into the future.
-Take a moment to say thank you for the work school board members are doing on our behalf.
+Take a moment to recognize your local trustees.
+Take a moment to honor the work they are doing to help your students sail into the future.
+Take a moment to say thank you for the work school board members are doing on behalf of your students and community.

-Join us as we honor Glen Rose ISD board members Kelley Snodgrass, Andy Snow, Jason Dillard, Marilyn Phillips, Paul Phillips, Tanya Meyers, and Jason Evans for their service to Glen Rose ISD during School Board Recognition Month throughout the month of January.
+Join us as we honor Glen Rose ISD board members Jason Dillard, Marilyn Phillips, Jason Evans, Paul Phillips, Tanya Meyers, Jeff Hansen, and Matt Langford for their service to Glen Rose ISD during School Board Recognition Month throughout the month of January.